PaulJPhilp/EffectiveAgent/README.md

 ## Overview

-Effective Agent is a TypeScript library for building robust, scalable, concurrent and maintainable AI agents and agent-based systems.
-It is designed to reduce the complexity of developing robust agents by providing a modular, effect-based architecture.
-The library leverages the Effect system for composable async operations and strong type safety, and encourages best practices in code organization, immutability, and service separation.
+Effective Agent is a TypeScript application framework for building robust, scalable, concurrent, and maintainable AI agents and agent-based systems.
+It is designed to reduce the complexity of developing sophisticated agents by providing a modular, Effect-TS-based architecture.
+The framework leverages the Effect system for composable asynchronous operations, strong type safety, and powerful dependency management.

+At the heart of the application is the **`AgentRuntime`**, which serves as the central orchestrator.
+It is responsible for:
+- **Application Bootstrapping:** Managing the initial startup sequence.
+- **Service Initialization:** Initializing all core services, including `FileSystem`, `ConfigurationService`, `LoggingService`, `ProviderService`, `ModelService`, and `PolicyService`.
+- **Dependency Management:** Composing and providing the necessary Effect Layers for all services, ensuring correct dependency injection.
+- **Runtime Provision:** Creating and exposing a singleton `Effect.Runtime` instance that includes the context of all initialized services.
+- **Execution Context:** Offering methods to execute Effect-based operations within the application's fully configured runtime.

 ### Design Philosophy
-- **Effect-based architecture:** All services and workflows use Effect v3 for composable, type-safe async logic.
+- **Effect-TS Architecture:** All services and workflows utilize Effect-TS for composable, type-safe asynchronous logic and dependency management.
-- **Shared services architecture:** Common agent capabilities and utilities are factored into dedicated services.
+- **Service-Oriented Architecture:** Common agent capabilities and utilities are factored into dedicated, injectable services using the `Effect.Service` pattern.
-- **Immutability & type safety:** Data structures are immutable by default, with clear type contracts and validation.
+- **Immutability & Type Safety:** Data structures are immutable by default, with clear type contracts and schema-based validation.
-- **Agent-centric:** Designed for building multi-capability, multi-modal AI agents with minimal boilerplate.
+- **Agent-Centric:** Designed for building multi-capability, multi-modal AI agents, managed and orchestrated by the `AgentRuntime`.

 ### Features
-- Unified agent runtime and mailbox (Actor) system
+- **Centralized `AgentRuntime`:** Manages application lifecycle, services, and provides a unified Effect runtime.
-- Modular AI model and provider management
+- **Modular Service Layers:** For AI models, providers, tools, policies, and core functionalities.
-- Tool registry and execution system
-- Pipeline orchestration and input/output handling
-- Persona, skill, and intelligence capability layers
+- **Configuration Management:** Centralized configuration loading and validation via `ConfigurationService`.
-- Comprehensive error handling and configuration
+- **Advanced Error Handling:** Comprehensive error recovery patterns including circuit breakers and retries.
+- **Performance & Health Monitoring:** Built-in services for metrics, benchmarking, and service health.

 ---